Introduction to Ainslie School

 Ainslie School is a preschool to year 6 school established in 1927.
 The school's buildings were upgraded in 2007 and are on the ACT and Australian heritage registers.
 Two off site preschools, each with a strong arts and sustainability focus, are also part of the school.
 The preschools operate in newly renovated buildings with established gardens and outdoor play areas.
 Both Reid Preschool (Dirrawan Gardens site) and Ainslie Preschool (Baker Gardens site) have been assessed and rated using ACECQA's National Quality Standard during 2013.
 Each site is currently rated as 'Exceeding the National Quality Standard'.

 As an inner city school, our student population is rich and diverse.
 Over 25 percent of our students come from culturally and linguistically diverse backgrounds.
 Our teachers design and lead inclusive classrooms where children are challenged academically, cared for in a positive and supportive manner and are encouraged to participate actively in the many rich and diverse opportunities available.
-Children should enjoy school; spending time with their friends, developing respectful relationships with adults and experiencing the delights of education and the opportunities available to them at Ainslie School.

 The Japanese language program is enriched by the school's hosting of a Japanese teacher's assistant and by its relationships with a sister school 'Tsubai Elementary School' in Nara, Japan.
 We also have a sister school relationship with Ban Hom Neua School in Vientiane, Laos.